Thoq-jar/Zephyr/README.md

 ------------------------------------------------------------------------------------------
 Multiplatform code editor written in Java and Kotlin that is free and open source.
-Our goal is to be as fast as possible, if this is to slow for you we reccomend checking out Zephyr Lite which is written in C++ for maximum performance!
+Our goal is to be as fast as possible, if this is too slow for you we recommend checking out Zephyr Lite which is written in C++ for maximum performance!

 ------------------------------------------------------------------------------------------